nuclearavocado/ReinforcementLearning/README.md

 ## Code Structures
 #TODO: Complete

-## Main design considerations catalyzing the need for a custom library
-- To be easy to use (inspired by Keras, scikit-learn etc.)
-- To be a learning tool: the underlying code is meant to be read, not abstracted away
-- To copy the layout of algorithms as defined in papers

-### Ashley Hill's criticisms levelled at OpenAI's Baselines:
-- No unified structure for algorithms and undocumented functions and classes
-- No custom policies for DDPG; only available from the run script
-- Common interface only available via the run script
-- Rudimentary logging of training information (no loss nor graph)
-- Ipython / Notebook unfriendly
-- No custom callbacks except for DQN
-- Not PEP8 compliant (subsequently fixed)
-- Code build now considered failing
-- Latest RL algorithms, e.g. SAC and TD3 are not included
-- Only HER support for DDPG

 ## Acknowledgements
 The main library that inspired this work is François Chollet's Keras, followed by the scikit-learn interface.